 In an age of increased risk from data breaches, and the risk of hefty fines under GDPR for those breaches, this is a game changer.
 AI will be able to protect businesses from complicated attacks, but simply adopting AI won’t be enough.
 Malicious hackers will also adopt AI, meaning there will be AI on both sides of the law working to outdo one another.
 But overall, AI for cybersecurity is much needed and will make data breaches less likely.

 In the last AI webinar in October, we looked at the potential for AI to takeover some HR functions and screen candidates automatically.
 Our attendees weren’t very receptive to the idea in the Good, the Bad and the Ugly segment, with not one person voting it Good.
 But just because the ethics of using AI for recruitment are murky, it doesn’t mean it won’t transform business.

 AI programs are being used by organisations like Unilever to assess potential candidates.
 Through video analysis and biometrics, these programs assess candidates’ tone of voice and body language to determine their suitability at early stages.
 Meanwhile, AI is also being used to assess online activity of candidates so they can weigh it against the company’s values.

-Discover more about how AI will affect business in the next All Things AI webinar from CEO.digital on 13th November 2019.
+Discover more about how AI will affect business and watch our on-demand webinar now.

-Places are free, so register today to hear host David Skerrett and special guest James Lawson share their insights on the Impact of AI on Business.
+Hear host David Skerrett and special guest James Lawson share their insights on the Impact of AI on Business at the link below.